yeatmanlab/roar-legal-documents/studentClinicAssentEyeTrackingValidation.md

 Your participation will take approximately 1 hour.

 **Will I be compensated?**
 We appreciate your help with our study\!
-Your participation in this study is voluntary, and you will not receive a gift card or any money for taking part.
+You will get a gift card for $15.
+We will send the gift card to your email when you finish the study.

 **Can anything bad happen to me?**
 There are no anticipated risks associated with this study.

 **Can anything good happen to me?**
 The benefit is that you can help researchers learn about how kids learn to read.

 **Will anyone know I am in the study?**
 The fact that you participated in this study will be kept secret, but some demographic information, such as your age or gender, may be given to the study sponsor.